 Theoretically summer should be so much easier for keeping to a routine because everything is easier in summer.
 It’s light earlier so it’s easier to get out of bed.
 Loads of vegetables and fruits are in season making good eating choices easy.
 Meals don’t have to be warming and hearty.
 Clothing is lighter.
 Laundry dries quicker.
 Sunshine seems to put people in a better mood.
 Lunch in the park is a possibility.

-In summer it’s all too easy to be distracted.
+In summer, distractions proliferate.
 You stay up later because it light or warm.
 It’s much nicer to linger over a cup of tea and a book with sunlight playing across the pages when you can do it in a light dressing gown (or maybe in the garden) rather than consuming hot tea before layering clothes to keep you toasty.

 A stew, chilli or soup can cover several meals once cooked.
-Salads and fresh foods don’t have to be complicated but there’s no getting round that they taste best when you prepare them just before eating.
+Salad preparation is pretty straightforward.
+That said they do taste best when you prepare them just before eating.
+The batch cooking approach doesn’t work.
 It’s a pleasure I wouldn’t miss but those minutes add up.

 But It’s altogether too easy to justify a break from routine just because the sun is shining.
-It’s such a novelty in the UK that every sunny day must be grasped.
+Every sunny day must be grasped; they are a novelty.
 Because chances are that it won’t shine tomorrow.
 That’s no bad thing.
 Life shouldn’t be all about doing the washing up and balancing bank statements.

 Where is the tipping point?